 These are changes we have campaigned against at Hudgell Solicitors, and it is why we are urging people genuinely injured as a result of road traffic accidents to come forward immediately.

-This will ensure claims can be submitted by experienced lawyers ahead of the law changes in April 2020.
+This will ensure claims can be submitted by experienced lawyers ahead of the law changes on May 31st 2021.

 Having helped thousands of people to successfully secure damages for their pain and suffering over the past two decades, we know it can help cover the cost of crucial physiotherapy to aid recovery, recover loss of earnings from time taken off work and compensate for injuries suffered.